-Griffin Purnell is actively pursuing litigation against the companies responsible for the Filshie Clip sterilization device.
+Griffin Purnell is the leading law firm actively pursuing litigation against the companies responsible for the Filshie Clip sterilization device.
 For nearly 30 years marketers, manufacturers, and distributors have claimed the Filshie Clip is a safe and reasonable method to prevent pregnancy.
 Our firm has read and listened to thousands of reports from women across the country who say otherwise.

 First-hand accounts of the painful, life altering, and life threatening complications this product has imposed on so many women and their families has inspired our firm to act.
 If you or someone you know has been injured by Filshie Clips please contact our firm immediately so we can discuss your options.